Jim Barry: Early life

 James Barry, son of John and Mary (née Lynch), was born in the Lying-in Hospital in Cork on 31 July 1893.
 James’ parents already had three children when he was born; they would go on to have eight children in total, of whom six (four girls and two boys) would survive the high child mortality of the time.
 The Barry family lived on Grattan Street in 1893 but later moved to nearby Penrose Square.
 Following the profession of his father, James started working as a tailor when he left school.
-James had a love of music, especially Opera and was blessed with an excellent tenor voice.
+James had a love of music, especially opera and had an excellent tenor voice.
 He was also a keen sportsman; he was Irish Springboard champion for four years and earned his nickname 'Tough' as a result of his boxing career during which he fought as a Bantamweight.
 James Barry became involved in the Irish War of Independence 1919 - 1921 and was arrested and imprisoned.
 He was held at Spike Island, Cork Harbour, as well as Bere Island in Cork, before being released in December 1921.